otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/09-seeding-and-automation-testing.md

       .post("/api/institutions")
       .send(institution)
       .end((req, res) => {
-        console.log(res) // This is useful for debugging
+        console.log(res) // This is useful for debugging.
+Remember to remove this

         chai.expect(res.status).to.be.equal(201);
         chai.expect(res.body).to.be.a("object");